ameotoko/contao-countdown/README.md

 The extension primarily serves the needs of my own projects, so there's not much room for customization at the moment.
 However, I do plan to add more settings in the future.

+You can totally override the templates etc. though.

 ## Usage